Francesca da Rimini: In Dante's Divine Comedy

-It is also important to underscore that Francesca and Paolo's adultery was enabled by literature.
+Francesca goes on to claim that her adultery was enabled by literature.
 Francesca and Paolo's relationship began innocently while reading a tale about Lancelot du Lac.
 Francesca tells Dante that she "was kissed by so great a lover, he, who will never be separated from me, kissed my mouth, all trembling.
 Galeotto was the book and he who wrote it: that day we read there no further."
 Again, Francesca refers to herself as a passive object and assigns agency to literature that she reads.
 Ironically, if Paolo and Francesca had finished reading, they would have learned that Guinevere and Lancelot's adultery eventually destroys King Arthur's kingdom.

 Dante's literary portrayal of Francesca allows her to become a relevant example for moral agency.
 Dante portrays Francesca compassionately and assigns her a commanding and persuasive voice.
 Francesca is "never actively interrupted by any authoritative male voice, be it the pilgrim's, the narrator's or, importantly, her lover's, who is silently present at the scene of the testimony."
 Additionally, Francesca's persuasive power derives from her language, which echoes that of love poetry, especially from Dante's early poems.
 In this way, Francesca becomes a reflection of Dante himself.
 At the end of Francesca's testimony, Dante faints and "fell as a dead body falls."
 The pilgrim's symbolic death parallels Francesca's submission to her desires.
 Francesca becomes an "avatar of a persona that had been Dante's own."
 Learning from Francesca's faults allows the pilgrim to rectify his own relationship with literature.
 Though Dante condemns Francesca, his compassionate literary portrayal gives her a dignity and a historical significance that she was deprived of in real life.
 In other words, her historical legacy transcends her literary condemnation.